francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/001-Introducing_the_IBM_Q_Experience.rst

 To make sure everyone has a chance to use the real device in our lab via the Cloud, we have established a **Units** currency system.
-If you have joined the IBM Q experience you have full access to our simulation capabilities and to previously-run cached results from the real device and a small number of Units to run real experiments on the quantum processor hardware.
+If you have joined the IBM Q Experience you have full access to our simulation capabilities and to previously-run cached results from the real device and a small number of Units to run real experiments on the quantum processor hardware.
 Once you have read through the User Guide you will be rewarded